Jishun/react-validated-input/readme.md

 * label (render a label for it with the text provided)

 ##API
-  - registerClasses(classes)
-    * register a set of global validation rules
   - validate(component, targets, results, validatePropertyKey)
     * this is a jsut helper method to help calling the nesting component's setState and wrap the callback as a promise
     * the validation will be triggered by changing the validate prop's linked member in state by setState
+    * Params:
       * component: pass 'this' in the caller component to the method
       * targets: an array of the instance to validate, it will be matched with the instance set to the input to decide wheather to perform the validation
       * results: optional, an empty object used to collect the results, if pass null in, the method will make a new object as state[validatePropertyKey].results
       * validatePropertyKey: overrides the global config to tell the method which property of the state is used as the validation config, this is useful when     inputs are grouped differently
+  - registerClasses(classes)
+    * register a set of global validation rules
   - registerClass(className, rules)
     * set a single set of rule to validate a single class
   - config(newConfig)